CliMA/ClimateMachine.jl/docs/src/HowToGuides/Atmos/Microphysics.md

 using ClimateMachine.Microphysics
 using Plots
 using CLIMAParameters
+using CLIMAParameters.Atmos.Microphysics
-abstract type EarthParameterSet <: AbstractParameterSet end param_set = EarthParameterSet()
+struct EarthParameterSet <: AbstractEarthParameterSet end const param_set = EarthParameterSet()

 # eq.
 5d in Smolarkiewicz and Grabowski 1996
 # https://doi.org/10.1175/1520-0493(1996)124<0487:TTLSLM>2.0.CO;2